p-pottier/keywords_to_success/README.md

 #### Multidisciplinary_journals

-* `biological_reviews.ris`: bibliographic file containing the sample of studies from Biological Reviews
+* `biological_reviews.bib`: bibliographic file containing the sample of studies from Biological Reviews
-* `communications_biology.ris`: bibliographic file containing the sample of studies from Communications Biology
+* `communications_biology.bib`: bibliographic file containing the sample of studies from Communications Biology
-* `current_biology.ris`: bibliographic file containing the sample of studies from Current Biology
+* `current_biology.bib`: bibliographic file containing the sample of studies from Current Biology
-* `elife.ris`:  bibliographic file containing the sample of studies from eLife
+* `elife.bib`:  bibliographic file containing the sample of studies from eLife
-* `nature.ris`: bibliographic file containing the sample of studies from Nature
+* `nature.bib`: bibliographic file containing the sample of studies from Nature
-* `nature_climate_change.ris`: bibliographic file containing the sample of studies from Nature Climate Change
+* `nature_climate_change.bib`: bibliographic file containing the sample of studies from Nature Climate Change
-* `nature_communications.ris`: bibliographic file containing the sample of studies from Nature Communications
+* `nature_communications.bib`: bibliographic file containing the sample of studies from Nature Communications
-* `philo_transactions_B.ris`: bibliographic file containing the sample of studies from Philosophical Transactions of the Royal Society B
+* `philosophical_transactions_biological_sciences.bib`: bibliographic file containing the sample of studies from Philosophical Transactions of the Royal Society B
-* `plos_biology.ris`: bibliographic file containing the sample of studies from Plos Biology
-* `plos_biology2.ris`: bibliographic file containing the remaining sample of studies from Plos Biology
+* `plos_biology.bib`: bibliographic file containing the sample of studies from Plos Biology
-* `pnas.ris`: bibliographic file containing the sample of studies from Proceedings of the National Academy of Sciences of the United States of America
+* `pnas.bib`: bibliographic file containing the sample of studies from Proceedings of the National Academy of Sciences of the United States of America
-* `science.ris`: bibliographic file containing the sample of studies from Science
+* `science.bib`: bibliographic file containing the sample of studies from Science
-* `science_advances.ris`: bibliographic file containing the sample of studies from Science Advances
+* `science_advances.bib`: bibliographic file containing the sample of studies from Science Advances
-* `scientific_reports.ris`: bibliographic file containing the sample of studies from Scientific Reports
+* `scientific_reports.bib`: bibliographic file containing the sample of studies from Scientific Reports
-* `multidisciplinary_journals_20230911_1-336.bib`: bibliographic file containing all study samples from multidisciplinary journals.
-This was obtained using a further search in Web of Science after processing all the .ris files above.